About Materials Science and Engineering

 Along with the individual faculty research labs, our materials research center has two distinct research facilities.
 The Advanced Microfabrication Facility (AMF) and the Materials Characterization Facility (MCF) are user facilities operated by AMPAC.
 Graduate and undergraduate students as well members of industry use these facilities to perform quality research.
 There are semester long as well as short courses and workshops taught by faculty to teach the science and utility of various equipment and techniques.

 Classroom teaching comprises of selection from about 25 graduate level courses offered in the materials area.
 These are courses with EMA prefix found on the UCF web site.
 Due to the interdisciplinary nature of the field of Materials Science and Engineering students are typically allowed, and often encouraged, by their advisors to take courses from related disciplines (physics, chemistry, optics, mechanical engineering, ) a is appropriate to their research interests.

-AMPAC takes pride in supporting the Materials Science & Engineering degree programs by offering personalized attention to assist the materials students.
+Materials Science & Engineering degree programs (working with AMPAC) offer personalized attention to assist the materials students.
 Our MSE Program Coordinator, Diana Camerino, maintains contact with you and assists during your application process and can be reached at email@example.com.
-The Materials Program Coordinator, Dr. Helge Heinrich, is a member of the MMAE department and he can be reached at firstname.lastname@example.org.
+The Materials Program Coordinator, Dr. Helge Heinrich, is a member of the AMPAC, MSE, Physics department and he can be reached at firstname.lastname@example.org.